code-Spellcaster/-Alien_Invasion-/README.md

     Press "q" at any time to quit the game.

-Contributions

-Contributions are welcome!
-If you have ideas for improving the game or find any bugs, feel free to create a pull request or report an issue.
 License

 This project is licensed under the MIT License.
 See the LICENSE file for more details.